Former British PM Boris Johnson is standing down from parliament | Politics

 "Most members of the committee - especially the chair - had already expressed deeply prejudicial remarks about my guilt before they had even seen the evidence," he said.
 "In retrospect it was naive and trusting of me to think that these proceedings could be remotely useful or fair."

+The resignation will trigger a by-election for his Uxbridge and South Ruislip constituency.
+It is the second in a day for Prime Minister Rishi Sunak after an ally of Johnson, Nadine Dorries, announced she would step down.
+Johnson came to power nearly four years ago, promising to deliver Brexit and rescue it from the bitter wrangling that followed the 2016 referendum.
+He shrugged off concerns from some that his narcissism, failure to deal with details, and a reputation for deceit meant he was unsuitable.

+Some Conservatives enthusiastically backed the former journalist and London mayor, while others, despite reservations, supported him because he was able to appeal to parts of the electorate that usually rejected their party.
+That was borne out in the December 2019 election.
+But his administration's combative and often chaotic approach to governing and the scandals exhausted the goodwill of many of his lawmakers.
+Opinion polls show he is no longer popular with the public at large.

-Johnson also used his resignation statement to deliver an attack on Prime Minister Rishi Sunak's premiership.
+Johnson used his resignation statement to deliver an attack on Sunak's premiership.
 "When I left office last year the government was only a handful of points behind in the polls.
 That gap has now massively widened," he said.

 "Our party needs urgently to recapture its sense of momentum and its belief in what this country can do."